Sex and Gender

 Many people use the words sex and gender interchangeably, but they’re distinct concepts to scientists.

-Defining Differences • Sex is biological.
+Defining Differences — Sex is biological.
 It’s based on your genetic makeup.
-Males have one X and one Y in every cell of the body.
+Males have one X and one Y Structure made of genetic material and proteins.
+Humans normally have 46 chromosomes (23 pairs) in each cell. in every cell of the body.
 Females have two X chromosomes in every cell.
 These cells make up all your tissues and organs, including your skin, heart, stomach, muscles, and brain.

 Gender is a social or cultural concept.
 It refers to the roles, behaviors, and identities that society assigns to girls and boys, women and men, and gender-diverse people.
 Gender is determined by how we see ourselves and each other, and how we act and interact with others.
 There’s a lot of diversity in how individuals and groups understand, experience, and express gender.
 Because gender influences our behaviors and relationships, it can also affect health.